WinningWP content is free to all. If you make a purchase through referral links on our site, we earn a commission (learn more).

 GreenGeeks WordPress hosting pricing

-• Better performance — your sites should load fast on GreenGeeks, thanks in part to GreenGeeks using LiteSpeed Web Server and LiteSpeed Cache on all plans.
+• Better performance — your sites should load quickly on GreenGeeks, thanks in part to GreenGeeks using LiteSpeed Web Server and LiteSpeed Cache on all plans.

 • Green energy focus — this is a nice value-add if you’re worried about the environmental impact of your web hosting.

-• Dashboard isn’t as nice — while GreenGeeks do offer cPanel just like Bluehost, the rest of the dashboard is not as nice as Bluehost’s dashboard.
+• Dashboard isn’t as nice — while GreenGeeks does offer cPanel just like Bluehost, the rest of the dashboard isn’t as nice as Bluehost’s dashboard.

-• More limited plan selection — GreenGeeks only offer shared and VPS hosting, which means they don’t offer as many plan options as Bluehost.
+• More limited plan selection — GreenGeeks only offers shared and VPS hosting, which means it doesn’t offer as many plan options as Bluehost.
 This won’t matter for most sites, though.

 4. InMotion Hosting